-As we increasingly become more of a paperless society, we prioritize preparing scholars to actively participate in a digital world.
-In fourth grade, scholars improve their keyboarding skills through the use of a robust typing program, which includes customizable assessments and self-pacing to increase scholars' preparedness for Middle School and beyond.
+As we move toward a paperless society, we prioritize preparing scholars to actively participate in a digital world.
+Starting in second grade, scholars improve their keyboarding skills through the use of a robust typing program, which includes customizable assessments and self-pacing to increase scholars' preparedness for middle school and beyond.